-The main assumptions of the model shall have a sound theoretical and empirical justification, including the circumstances under which the assumptions would be considered false and provide a rationale for not using alternatives.
+The main assumptions of the model have a sound theoretical and empirical justification, including the circumstances under which the assumptions would be considered false and provide a rationale for not using alternatives.

-Where simplifying assumptions are used, this shall be clearly defined and documented.
+Where simplifying assumptions are used, this is clearly defined and documented.

-1.2.3 Data
+1.1.3 Data